Wellington is the capital city of New Zealand and also a thriving mecca for the film industry. Don't miss these unique film experiences.

 Miramar, a seaside suburb of Wellington, is home to a neighbourhood of world-class movie-making talent and technologies.

-Weta’s reputation for creativity and delivery keeps the two companies in high demand from some of the world’s leading film studios.
+The dual companies of Weta Workshop and Weta Digital have helped create some of the world’s most creative and cutting-edge films and television series with leading international film studios.
 Legendary Hollywood director James Cameron chose Wellington to make the Oscar-winning film Avatar because he was determined to make a “ground-breaking” movie.
 Other Hollywood blockbusters Weta have worked on include The Lord of the Rings trilogy, King Kong, The Avengers, and Ghost in the Shell.

 Park Road Production

 A premier post-production facility created by filmmakers for filmmakers, Park Road is home to a huge number of resources to help filmmakers concentrate on the creative process.
 Only taking on a few projects every year, Park Road has worked on blockbusters like The Adventures of Tintin, District 9, The Hobbit: An Unexpected Journey and The Last Samurai.

 Offering a range of production facilities including two massive purpose-built sound stages, a wet stage and four adapter warehouse stages, Stone Street Studios is another world-class resource for filmmakers.

 “Wellywood”, as Wellington is affectionately known, offers a number of ways for visitors to experience the city’s film industry.

 Expert tour operators such as Wellington Rover Tours and Wellington Movie Tours will take you to specific filming locations, showing and explaining what scenes were filmed there – you might even find yourself guided by an extra from one of the films!
 Many of these tours will visit the Weta Cave, a mini-museum featuring movie props, collectables, artwork and behind-the scenes footage.